XHATM-FM

-XHATM-FM is a radio station on 105.1 FM in Morelia, Michoacán.
+XHATM-FM is a radio station on 105.1 FM in Morelia, Michoacán, Mexico.
 It is owned by Cadena RASA and carries Radio Fórmula programming.

 History

 XECGP-AM 1520, a 500-watt daytimer received its concession on August 7, 1978.
-By the 1990s, the station was on 990 kHz as XEATM-AM, a callsign reflecting its format and name at the time, A Toda Máquina.
+By the 1990s, the station was on 990 kHz as XEATM-AM, a call sign reflecting its format and name at the time, A Toda Máquina.

 XEATM was cleared to move to FM in 2011.

+In January 10, 2022, the station was operationally separated from Cadena RASA and taken over by MiMorelia.com, a local news website.
+Two new local newscasts were added with the change.